bjlaa/meet-up-event-planner/README.md

 In order to display the Meet Up Event-Planner:
 ==============================================

-* Download the zip file from Github and, from the command line, change directory to the file downloaded, type gulp and press the Enter key.
+* Download the zip file from Github.
+From the command line:
+	- change directory to the folder downloaded
+	- type in npm install to create the node_modules folder,
+	- type gulp and press the Enter key
 This will launch a localserver on your machine and allow the App to be displayed.

 or